Let it Snow! 5 Tips for Enjoying a Snowy Big Bear

-Warm clothes are a must.
+Warm clothes are a must!

-Be Safe - Bring Chains.
+Be Safe - Bring Chains

-Tire chains or cables for your vehicle help you drive safely on snowy or icy mountain roads.
-The law requires you to carry chains in your car throughout the winter months in the mountain areas of California.
+Tire chains, cables, and other traction devices help your vehicle manage snowy and icy roads.
+The law requires you to carry chains or other DOT (Department of Transportation) approved traction in your vehicle from November 1 through April 1.
 Check your vehicle owner’s manual for tire sizes and any special instructions, then buy a pair of chains or cables at your local auto supply store before traveling.
 If you need stop to put on chains while driving up the mountain, please be safe and pull over to the side of the road so cars with chains can safely pass you.

 Bring Your Imagination!

-Snow Tubing In Big Bear.
+Snow Tubing In Big Bear

-So Cal Ski Resorts.
+So Cal Ski Resorts

 Call the Big Bear Visitors Center at 800-424-4232 to get referrals on for Big Bear lodging, dining, activities and special events.
 We can help make your winter getaway a memorable one!